Eye of the Needle: Book Review

 It’s 1940.
 Henry Faber is a German spy in Britain, codenamed ‘The Needle’.

-Faber is halfway through radioing information to Berlin when his widowed landlady, who is in love with him, lets herself into his room.
-Faber thinks that she will realise that he is a spy, so he kills her.
+Faber is halfway through radioing information to Berlin when his widowed landlady, who’s in love with him, lets herself into his room.
+Faber thinks she will realise that he is a spy, so he kills her.
 Afterwards, he assumes a prepared backup identity.

-Lucy marries an RAF officer, David Rose.
-Leaving their wedding, David drives to fast and crashes into a lorry.
-Lucy is not badly hurt, but David has to have both legs amputated.
-They move to Storm Island, off the east coast of Scotland to recuperate, but become estranged as David is unable to come to terms with his injury.
-Lucy takes comfort in bringing up her son, who was conceived before the accident.
-The only other occupant of the island is Tom, a shepherd who has a radio to stay in contact with the mainland.
+Meanwhile, a young British woman, Lucy, marries an RAF officer, David Rose.
+Leaving their wedding, David drives too fast and crashes into a lorry.
+Lucy only sustains bruises, but David has to have both legs amputated.
+They move to Storm Island, off the east coast of Scotland, to recuperate.
+David can’t come to terms with his injury and his moodiness means they become estranged.
+Lucy takes comfort in bringing up her son, who she conceived before the accident.
+The only other occupant of the island is Tom, a shepherd, who has a radio to stay in contact with the mainland.

-Faber discovers the American army in Norfolk is a fake, consisting of inflatable tanks and empty tents.
-He reasons that as the army opposite Calais is a fake, the target of the invasion must be Normandy.
-Although ordered to return to Germany, he gives photos of the fake army to a courier as a backup.
-The courier is under surveillance by MI5, who seize the photos and realise Faber must be stopped.
+Faber discovers the American army in Norfolk is a fake, comprising inflatable tanks and empty tents.
+He reasons that, as the army opposite Calais is a fake, the target of the invasion must be Normandy.
+Although ordered to return to Germany, he gives photos of the deception to a courier as a backup.
+The courier is under surveillance by MI5, and they seize the photos, quickly realising they must stop Faber.

-MI5 connect the landlady’s murder to Faber.
-One of her other tenants identifies him from an old graduation photograph.
+MI5 connect the landlady’s murder to Faber, and one of her other tenants identifies him from an old graduation photograph.

 Faber heads towards Aberdeen, Scotland, where a U-boat is waiting off the coast to take him, and his photos, back to Germany.

-MI5 try to intercept Faber on the train to Liverpool, but Faber spots their man, kills him and escapes.
-He steals a car from a couple of old ladies, who he doesn’t kill.
-The car takes him to Scotland before breaking down.
+MI5 attempt to intercept Faber on the train to Liverpool, but Faber spots their man, kills him and escapes.
+He steals a car from a couple of old ladies, who he doesn’t kill, and the car takes him to Scotland before breaking down.
 He then gets a lift to Aberdeen with a local magistrate.

 In Aberdeen, Faber steals a small trawler and sets out to sea to meet the U-boat.
-A violent storm destroys his boat and almost kills him, but he manages to beach on Storm Island before collapsing, half-dead…
+A violent storm destroys his boat and almost kills him, but he fortuitously beaches on Storm Island before collapsing, half-dead…

-Lucy follows Faber to the cliffs and throws a rock down at him.
-It hits him, he falls and is killed.
+Lucy [blackout]follows Faber to the cliffs and throws a rock down at him.
+The rock hits him, and he falls and dies.[/blackout]

 Eye of the Needle: Analysis

-Eye of the Needle is solidly plotted and written in a straightforward way.
-Its plot is a twist on the archetypal ‘Man on the Run’ that I call a Straight Run (see Spy Novel Plots ).
+In Eye of the Needle, Follett’s plotting is solid and his writing is straightforward.
+The plot is a twist on the archetypal ‘Man on the Run’ that I call a Straight Run (see Spy Novel Plots).

 The ‘Straight Run’ Plot